Visual Structures Helps Visual Reasoning: Addressing the Binding Problem in VLMs: Ablation study

 Among the structured variants, the Grid-based layout consistently performs the worst, particularly in the scene description task, likely due to excessive spatial fragmentation hindering its interpretation of coherent groupings.
 The Column-based layout also underperforms in both scene description and counting tasks compared to horizontal-based layouts, suggesting that vertical splitting is suboptimal for global scene comprehension.
 Interestingly, it achieves a small gain in visual search, where object-level localization is more critical than spatial integration.

-In contrast, our row-based horizontal structuring, which explicitly divides the image into horizontal bands, leads to improved performance across all tasks.
+In contrast, our row-based horizontal structuring, which explicitly divides the image into horizontal bands, leads to improved performance across most tasks.
 This design encourages the model to scan the scene in a consistent, line-by-line fashion.
-Furthermore, removing numerical indices from rows (Ours–NoRowNum) results in a substantial drop in accuracy, highlighting the value of explicit ordering cues in guiding sequential attention.
+Furthermore, removing numerical indices from rows (VISER–NoRowNum) results in a substantial drop in accuracy, highlighting the value of explicit ordering cues in guiding sequential attention.

+For the spatial relation task, we chose a grid because the answer space is symmetric across four directions (left, right, above, below), making the grid a more natural fit.
+However, as shown in Table~\ref{tab:ablation}, horizontal lines also perform well in this task.
+Specifically, for the synthetic spatial relation task with GPT-4o, accuracy improves from 39.00\% (baseline) to 44.50\% (row method) and 51.50\% (grid method).
+Similarly, in the natural spatial relation task, accuracy increases from 69.39\% to 76.92\% and 77.43\%, respectively.
+This demonstrates that our simple row-based method is also effective for spatial relations, but the grid method yields the best results.

-These results collectively underscore the importance of structured, order-aware visual annotations in enabling VLMs to reason more effectively over complex spatial arrangements.
+These results collectively underscore the importance of structured, order-aware visual annotations in enabling LVLMs to reason more effectively over complex spatial arrangements.